mcellteam/nutmeg/README.md

   -n
     number of concurrent simulation jobs (default: 2)

-  -r <test selection>
+  -r test_selection
     run specified tests
 </code></pre>

-Here, <code>test selection</code> is a comma separated lists of test cases specified either by their numeric test ID or name (as returned by
+Here, <code>test selection</code> is a comma separated lists of test cases specified either by their numeric test ID or actual name (as returned by
 <code>nutmeg -l</code>).
 It is also possible to specify numeric ranges via
 <code>i:j</code> with lower and upper limits i and j, respectively.
+The
+keyword <code>all</code> triggers testing of all available tests.
 Please note that the comma separated list may not contain spaces unless the whole expression is enclosed in double quotes.
+Concurrent simulation jobs will each run as separate MCell processes.
+Thus, to optimize throughput n should be chosen as large as possible but not exceed the physical number of cores on the test machine.

 Adding New Test Cases
 ---------------------